Other helpful CCM documents include:

 The Bylaws of the Synod require the Commission on Constitutional Matters to examine the articles of incorporation, bylaws, and policy documents of all agencies of the Synod to ascertain that they are in harmony with the Constitution, Bylaws, and resolutions of the Synod.
 Agencies that intend to make amendments to their articles of incorporation or bylaws must make such intentions known and receive approval of the changes from the commission before taking official action.

-In its review of agency documents, the commission has noted a frequency of instances of minor departures from the norm of how the Synod prepares documents, as in its Bylaws and the commission’s documents.
-Rather than call attention to each of these details individually and repeatedly, the commission has prepared a checklist of these “Frequently Noted Concerns and Aberrations” to alert document preparers and editors.
-In this manner the commission promotes and facilitates uniformity of language and grammar usage in bylaw and policy documents throughout the Synod.
+The commission believes that a high degree of uniformity in the verbiage of these documents is desirable.
+In its review of agency documents, the commission has noted frequent recurrences of minor departures from the norm established by the Synod when preparing its documents.
+Rather than call attention to each of these details individually and repeatedly, the commission has prepared a checklist of these “Frequently Noted Concerns and Aberrations” to alert document preparers and editors to language and grammar departures from the norm established by Synod's Handbook.